Debian/dput-ng/docs/index.rst

 As far as what features, the biggest improvements in our mind are:

-  * Enhanced pre-upload checks baked in and enabled by default.
+  * Enhanced and configurable pre-upload checks baked in and enabled by default to make sure you do not accidentally upload a package which is not suitable for archives
-  * Support for external checkers
+  * Support for external third party checkers
   * Fragmented configuration, to allow external packages to include checks.
   * Real SFTP support
   * Dynamic checker behavior depending on host / profile
-  * SHA support
+  * Support for all checksums, Debian Changes files support (MD5, SHA1, SHA256)
+  * Full dcut support, including Debian Maintainer permission handling

 We're both really big fans of dput, so we've decided to maintain 100% compatibility with dput in dput-ng, as well as automagically reading from the